I’m Nicole Holbrook, the mind behind Holbrook Creative.

 In 2009, I experienced the sudden death of a close family member.
 Processing his passing while also preparing to move away to start my own life was challenging.
 I picked up every book, listened to every podcast, attended many spiritual centers trying to figure out what the real meaning of life is.

 After years of soul-searching, the universe asked me to be a mom.
 Motherhood cracked me open to who I truly am.
-I came back to my childhood dream of becoming a fiction writer, artist, and teacher.
+I came back to my childhood dream of creating, writing, and teaching.

-In 2015 I became a certified yoga teacher and reiki healer.
-I later went on to graduate at the top of my class with a Masters degree in Leadership.
-Today I support individuals and creatives in their process of self-discovery, spiritual awakening, and creative performance.
+In 2015 I became a certified yoga teacher and Usui Reiki healer.
+I later went on to graduate at the top of my class with a Master’s degree in Leadership.
+Today, I support individuals and creatives in their process of self-discovery, spiritual awakening, and creative performance.

-My grandparents have an incredibly special place in my heart and I do believe they continue to guide me today on my journey.
-My Grandmother, who recently passed in 2015, was a Maliseet elder, an incredible cook, a mother of 10, and a grandmother of dozens.
-She is with me in spirit every day as I raise my own family and keep a home.
+My grandparents have an incredibly special place in my heart and I do believe they continue to guide me on my journey today.
+My grandmother, who recently passed in 2015, was a Maliseet elder, an incredible cook, a mother of 10, and a grandmother to dozens.
+She is my strength; being with me in spirit every day as I raise my own family and keep up a home.